 After a toxic relationship with a narcissist who may have been financially abusing you, one sure thing that can elevate your feelings of dread and powerlessness is financial problems.

-Worries about money can be some of the most toxic around because lack of financial security encroaches on nearly every aspect of your life and the lives of your loved ones.
+Since narcissists are so likely to use financial abuse to control their victims, many survivors feel stuck with their abusers as a result.
+And in general, worries about money can be some of the most toxic around because lack of financial security encroaches on nearly every aspect of your life and the lives of your loved ones.
 It’s an incredibly serious issue that can snowball into other problems if you let it.

 A link between debt and mental health problems exists, and these struggles can often feel insurmountable.
 Read on to see how financial stress can harm your emotional outlook and to discover tips to get your finances in order so that you can move past the agony of money-related anxiety.